Introduction to Office Carpets

 For the best results in acoustic quality it is imperative to consult with your carpet provider, but in general do note that:

-- The carpet backing you select has the greatest impact on the sound absorption of your carpet.
+- The carpet backing you select for your office carpet has the greatest impact on the sound absorption of your carpet.

 - A higher mass of